Currency:

 Meta tags contain basic information about each web page.

-If you have a site based on the WordPress CMS, then you will set meta tags (and hundreds of other things), for example, using the Rank Math plugin .
+If you have a site based on CMS WordPress, then you will set meta tags (and hundreds of other things), for example, using the Rank Math plugin.

-How do I list all the main meta tags and check if they meet the guidelines (for example, in terms of optimal length)?
+How to list all the main meta tags and check if they meet the guidelines (for example, in terms of optimal length)?

-A tool called Screaming Frog will allow you to do this.
+A tool called Screaming Frog will allow you to do just that.

-Screaming Frog will also generate a summary for you of all the images you have on your site.
+Screaming Frog will also create a summary for you of all the images you have on your site.

-The filename and, more importantly, the value of the ALT attribute is information that you you just have to know about each image.
+The file name and, more importantly, the value of the ALT attribute is information that you simply must know about each image.

-They should be optimized as much as possible, and you can learn more about this in our text on image SEO.
+They should be as optimized as possible, and you can learn more about this in our text on image SEO.

 7. Site traffic

 You will evaluate the level of traffic to your site using Google Analytics.
-Website analysis is not complete without exploring this very popular service.
+Website analysis cannot do without studying this very popular service.

-Remember that Google Analytics provides more than just basic data in terms of the number of visits to a website by users on a given day.
+Remember that Google Analytics provides more than basic data in the form of the number of visits to the site by users on a given day.
 It also provides much more information.

-With this service, you will learn, for example, how users navigate your site - how they navigate between subpages, from which subpage they are most likely to leave the entire site, etc.
+Thanks to this service, you will find out, for example, how users navigate your site - how they navigate between subpages, from which subpage they are most likely to leave the entire site, etc.

-Unfortunately, many sites allow Googlebots to simply index garbage, that is, subpages that should not be indexed.
+Unfortunately, many sites allow Googlebots to simply index garbage, that is, subpages that should not be in the index.

-We are talking, for example, about posts "Hello world!", which is one of the standard WordPress subpages that - without knowing why - many users do not delete.
+We are talking, for example, about the "Hello world!" entry, which is one of the standard WordPress subpages, which - without knowing why - many users do not delete.

-Other unnecessary subpages include, for example, a subpage for posts by a certain author - unnecessary when The blog has only one author.
-The page listing all the posts of the whole blog and the author's subpage in such a situation almost certainly have the same content, which is unfortunately not beneficial.
+Other unnecessary subpages include, for example, a subpage for posts by a specific author - unnecessary when there is only one author on the blog.
+The page listing all the posts of the entire blog and the author's subpage in such a situation almost certainly have the same content, which is unfortunately not beneficial.

-The above instruction, typed directly into the search bar, will show you which subpages are in the Google index.
+The above instruction, typed directly into the search box, will show you which subpages are in the Google index.

 The aforementioned Screaming Frog will also tell you a lot about this - among other things, it provides a list of all available subpages that the robot encounters during its work.